rubenvannieuwpoort/reals/README.md

 The reals library is very much in beta, much work is still to be done:
   - Manual testing
   - Add unit tests
-  - Implement square roots, exponentials, logarithms, trigonometric functions
+  - Implement square roots, logarithms, trigonometric functions
   - Clean up the classes/functions
   - Write better introduction and documentation

-### Adding exponentials and trigonometric functions
+### Exponentials and trigonometric functions

-For a real number $x$, we can compute $e^x$ as follows:
+For a real number $x$, we compute $e^x$ as follows:
   1. Write $x = n + x_r$ with $n \in \mathbb{Z}$ and $-(1 + \epsilon) < x \leq 0$
   2. Calculate $e^x = e^n \cdot e^{x_r}$